bertvv/ansible-role-dhcp/README.md

 # Ansible role `dhcp`

-This is a fork of [bertvv/ansible-role-dhcp](https://github.com/bertvv/ansible-role-dhcp).
-It was created with the sole purpose of adding the ability to create address pools within a subnet.

-This role has the same role variables as the original role.
-The only addition is the option to specify a list of dicts specifying address pools within a subnet.
-See below.

 Ansible role for setting up ISC DHCPD on RHEL/CentOS 7.
 Specifically, the responsibilities of this role are to:

 - Install packages